Viking Global Foundation

 • We provide strategic grants that support high-impact organizations with strong leaders and proven track records.
 We also support the diverse charitable interests of Vikings.

-Early childhood education grants – Since 2012, we have provided 195 grants to organizations in Connecticut, New York City, and San Francisco.
+Early childhood education grants – Since 2012, we have provided more than 200 grants to organizations in Connecticut, New York City, and San Francisco.

-Matching gifts – We double the personal contributions that Vikings make to nonprofit organizations by providing a matching donation (1:1) for up to five gifts or $5,000 annually.
-Last year, the Foundation supported more than 246 different nonprofits through the matching gift program.
+Matching gifts – We double the personal contributions that Vikings make to nonprofit organizations by providing a matching donation (1:1) for up to $5,000 annually.
+Last year, the Foundation supported more than 275 different nonprofits through the matching gift program.

 Capacity building support – Vikings can nominate nonprofits to receive a capacity building grant to improve their effectiveness and future sustainability.